Hurricane Irma: Georgia should expect tropical storm conditions | Atlanta: News, Weather and Traffic

-Irma is expected to arrive in metro Monday afternoon, with 3 to 5 inches of rain and winds gusting up to 60 mph, Channel 2 Action News meteorologists say.
-In the City of Trees, high winds tear into pines and oaks, which bring down power lines as they fall.

-Atlanta’s accustomed to seeing downed trees during a hard thunderstorm, but this will not be that.
+Hurricane Irma roared toward South Florida Sunday morning as a Category 4 storm with 130 mph winds.

-Nearly 7 million people were under evacuation orders on Saturday as the frightening storm savaged Cuba and then moved into the Florida Straits, gathering strength for its assault on the Keys.
+Nearly 7 million people were under evacuation orders on Saturday as the frightening storm savaged Cuba and then began turning northwest for its assault on the Florida Keys.

 Clove Cooper, 68, was among those evacuees, given that he lives in a double-wide by a river in rural southeast Georgia.